 NC Civic Impact Fellowship

-The NC Civic Impact Fellowship (NC-CIF) is an 18-month program that empowers outstanding civic-minded student leaders from campuses across North Carolina to develop an Impact Project that will have a lasting positive effect on their campus civic life.
+Since 2024, the NC Civic Impact Fellowship (NC-CIF) has empowered outstanding civic-minded student leaders from campuses across North Carolina to develop an “Impact Project” that strengthens an aspect of campus civic life or civic culture.
 Fellows are nominated by their college/university President or Chancellor and campus mentors, based on their potential to excel in civic and community service leadership.

 Fellowship Components